temporalio/documentation/docs/references/configuration.md

 ### tls

 The `tls` section controls the SSL/TLS settings for network communication and contains two subsections, `internode` and `frontend`.
-The `internode` section governs internal service communication among roles where the `frontend` governs SDK client communication to the frontend service role.
+The `internode` section governs internal service communication among roles where the `frontend` governs SDK client communication to the Frontend Service role.

 Each of these subsections contain a `server` section and a `client` section.
 The `server` contains the following parameters: